douglasdaly/web-app-skeleton/README.md

 # Modern Web Application

-*A modern web application skeleton.*
+*A full-stack project skeleton for rapid modern web application development using Python and Vue.*

 ## About